JonasGhost/thesis-bis20-is201022/README.md

 # README - English

+This repository is for managing the FH Latex template for student theses.

 Important files and directories:
 - Directory gfx - pictures
 - Directory out - directory for building the PDF (also contains the temporary build files)